 Course Fees: students including doctoral students 300 €, university Employees 400 €, others 500 €.
 For more information about the courses and registration formalities, please refer to the flyers of the English course (14–18 September 2020) and German course (28 September–2 October 2020).
 The course fee includes a copy of the 5th edition of the MATLAB Recipes for Earth Sciences Book that is currently in press at SpringerNature.

-The webinars are sponsored by the German Geological Society (DGGV).
-The society pays a grant to students who attend the webinars (EUR 50) and who are DGGV members or join the DGGV on the occasion of the event (EUR 75).
+The seminars are sponsored by the German Geological Society (DGGV).
+The society pays a grant to students who attend the seminars (EUR 50) and who are DGGV members or join the DGGV on the occasion of the event (EUR 75).
 A certificate of attendance, proof of study and bank details are required to transfer the grant.